Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Initial Conditions

 As the field moves past the ESP, the produced $\chi$ particles become heavy, which takes more energy from the $\varphi$ field, producing an effective potential incline in the direction the $\varphi$ field is moving.
 Indeed, the particle production generates an additional linear potential \mbox{$\sim g|\varphi|n_\chi$} \cite{Kofman:2004yc}, where $n_\chi$ is the number density of the produced $\chi$-particles.
 This number density is constant because the duration of the effect is much smaller than a Hubble time, so that we can ignore dilution from the Universe expansion.
 The rolling $\varphi$ field climbs up the linear potential until its kinetic energy density is depleted.
 Then the field momentarily stops and afterwards reverses its motion (variation) back to the origin.
 When crossing the origin again, there is another bout of $\chi$-particle production, which increases $n_\chi$ and makes the linear potential steeper to climb.
 This time, $\varphi$ variation halts at a value closer to the origin.
 Then, the field reverses its motion and rushes through the origin again.
 Another outburst of $\chi$-particle production steepens the linear potential further.
 The process continues until the $\varphi$-field is trapped at the origin \cite{kostasbook,Kofman:2004yc}.

 The trapping of a rolling scalar field at an ESP can take place only if the $\chi$-particles do not decay before trapping occurs.

 If they did, the $n_\chi$ would decrease and the potential $g|\varphi|n_\chi$ would not be able to halt the motion (variation) of the $\varphi$-field.
 The end result of this process is that all the kinetic energy density of the rolling $\varphi$ has been given to the $\chi$-particles.
 Now, since $\varphi$ is trapped at the origin, the effective mass of the $\chi$-particles is zero, which means that they are relativistic matter, with density scaling as \mbox{$\rho_\chi\propto a^{-4}$}.
-As far as $\varphi$ is concerned, it is trapped at the origin and its density is only \mbox{$\rho_\varphi=V(\varphi=0)=e^{-\lambda} V_X=\,$constant} (cf.~Eq.~\eqref{Vvarphi}).
+As far as $\varphi$ is concerned, it is trapped at the origin and its density is only \mbox{$\rho_\varphi=V(\varphi=0)=e^{-\lambda} V_X=\,$constant} (\textit{cf.}~Eq.~\eqref{Vvarphi}).

 After some time, it may be assumed that the $\chi$-particles do eventually decay into the standard model particles, which comprise the thermal bath of the hot Big Bang.
 The confining potential, which is proportional to $n_\chi$, disappears but, we expect the $\varphi$-field to remain frozen at the origin because the scalar potential $V(\varphi)$ in Eq.~\eqref{Vvarphi} is flat enough there.
 As we have discussed, the $\varphi$-field unfreezes again in matter-radiation equality.
 The above scenario is depicted in Fig.~\ref{fig:ede}